buiduccuong30051989/frontend-standard/README.md

 KA+A Front-End Development Standard
 =================

-Internal Note: Compiling rules and ideas in the readme for now, to make sure we're all on the same page.

-Documented here are the standards for front-end development both defined and used by [KA+A](http://kaplusa.com).
+Documented here are the standards for front-end development used by [KA+A](http://kaplusa.com).
 Before reading this, you should be familiar with proper HTML syntax, Responsive Web Design, media queries, and SASS (specifically the [SCSS](http://sass-lang.com/) syntax).

 ## General Rules

 ### Indentation

-Unless the environment requires otherwise (ruby, for example), use 4 space soft tabs for indentation of all code.
+Unless the environment/client requires otherwise, use 4 space soft tabs for indentation of all code.

 ### Double Quotes vs. Single Quotes